Skip to content

 So far, plans for the Thanet health hub include:

-• an NHS community diagnostic centre (CDC), to include an MRI in phase one, expanding to respiratory, cardiology and phlebotomy services in phase two
+• an NHS community diagnostic centre (CDC), to include an MRI, respiratory, cardiology and phlebotomy services.

-• a range of community NHS services, including community nursing, podiatry, cardiac and respiratory services
+• a range of community NHS clinics, including community nursing, podiatry, cardiac and respiratory.

 • relocation of an existing GP surgery to support growth in the patient list, of up to 7,000 people